ASFHyP3/hyp3/deployment.md

 TODO: move to README

+## ASF- and JPL-specific steps

+Follow one of the two markdown files provided at [`cicd-stack/`](./cicd-stack/) for either an ASF deployment or a JPL deployment.

 ## Create EDL user

 Assuming the job spec(s) for your chosen job type(s) require the `EARTHDATA_USERNAME` and `EARTHDATA_PASSWORD` secrets,